Who is this degree intended for?

 Does the online Juris Master program offer specific concentrations?

-The online Juris Master program offers concentrations in Financial Regulation and Compliance, Legal Risk Management and HR Compliance, and Health Care Regulation.
-Students can choose from one of these three areas to complete the program.
+The online Juris Master program offers concentrations in Cybersecurity, Privacy, and Technology Risk Management; Employment Law and HR Risk Management; Financial Regulation and Compliance; Health Care Regulation; and Legal Risk Management, Contracting, and Compliance.
+Students can choose from one of these five areas to complete the program.

 After completing the online Juris Master degree, will I be able to transfer these credits toward the Juris Doctor degree?

 No. Currently, according to ABA standards, a law school may only grant credit for courses undertaken as a Juris Doctor degree student.
 Therefore, credits earned toward the Juris Master degree are not transferrable toward a J.D. degree.

 What are the admissions requirements and application deadlines?

 Please visit our Juris Master Admissions Procedures page for information regarding the application requirements and deadlines for the program.

 The GRE and GMAT are the preferred tests for JM applicants.
 The GRE/GMAT test score requirement is being waived until 2025.
 The school code to have official GRE or GMAT scores sent to Florida State University is 5219.
 We will accept an existing LSAT score; however, applicants should not take the LSAT if they plan to apply only to the JM program.
 Waivers can be granted on a case-by-case basis.
 The waiver is requested online before you apply and submitted with the application.

 Do I need to take an English Language Proficiency Test?

 Yes, if you did not receive your education in an English-speaking institution.
 Minimum IELTS score of 6.5 or TOEFL scores of 80 on the Internet-based, 213 on the computer-based, and 550 on the paper-based test are required.
 You can find more information regarding this requirement within our Admission Procedures.